Are you looking to set up a recurring payment system for your business?

 The cut-off period can be set by the business owner or left up to the customer.
 For example, some businesses bill their customers on an annual basis.
 But sometimes, they let their customers decide if they want to pay on a monthly, a 6-month or a 12-month basis.

 All transactions happen electronically.
 There’s no need for the customer to pay with cash.

-The payment service provider will handle the back end of the operation, meaning they will do the processing and depositing of payments to your account.
+The payment service provider will handle the back end of the operation, meaning they will process and deposit payments to your account.
 Keep in mind that payment service providers typically take a processing fee off the transaction.
 This is how they usually earn a profit.

-The recurring payments will continue until the customer decides to discontinue it.
+The recurring payments will continue until the customer decides to discontinue them.

 What Kinds of Businesses Use Recurring Payments?